CurrySoftware/CurrySearch-WordPress/curry-search/README.txt

 Tested up to: 4.9
 License: GPL3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
 Description: CurrySearch is an better cloud-based search for WordPress.
-It supports custom post types, advanced autocomplete, relevance based results and filter.
+It returns relevance based results and supports custom post types and autocomplete.

 == Description ==

 CurrySearch is an better cloud-based search for WordPress.
-It supports custom post types, advanced autocomplete, relevance based results and filter.
+It returns relevance based results and supports custom post types and autocomplete.

 This advanced search plugin provides following functionality:

 * Search and find any post types including custom ones
 * A error-tolerant query-autocompletion
 * Advanced relevance based full-text search
-* Filter for search results
 * Detailed usage statistics

-CurrySearch tries to blend in into your theme by reusing its search form.
+CurrySearch tries to blend in into your theme by using its search form.
 As the computationaly heavy work of this plugin is done on the search servers in the CurrySearch System, it is also very lightweight.

 = Speedy and Relevant Search Results =